Tsarian28/INFO212-GRUPPEPROSJEKT/src/Readme_SRC.md

 - Logic files should **not contain any GUI code**.
 - The GUI (`src/gui/`) calls these functions and displays the results.
 - Keeping logic separate makes it easier to test, debug, and extend.

+## Flow summary

+* main.py → starts LoginGUI.

+* LoginGUI → after login → open MainPageGUI.

+* MainPageGUI → click "Create Workout" →
+  choose Questionnaire or Chatbot.

+* QuestionnaireGUI or ChatbotGUI → produce data → call training_plan.

+* Show routines in RoutineGUI.

+## Where to store user data then?

+logic/users.py manages persistent info (DB or file).

+When you log in, you load that user’s data.

+## The GUI just displays it — it doesn’t own it.

+So even if you destroy and recreate the GUI object, the user’s workout plans are still retrievable from your logic layer.